Open Ethos User Guide

 fairness_equality

 Procedural justice, non-discrimination, equal treatment under rules.
-Not equality of outcomes, but equal application of principles.
+Not equality of outcomes — equal application of principles.

 6